marsonfire/ClubConnexions/README.md

 python manage.py runserver

-NOTE: You might have to do python3 manage.py.runserver
+NOTE: You might have to do python3 manage.py runserver

 Then go to the web browser and go to http://localhost:8000/home/